 Students with Family

-Even if KU does not have an arranged set up for students with families and a very tiny portion of international graduate student population come to Istanbul with their families, the university housing, other units and the International Community Office try to accommodate the needs of students with family.
+Even though KU does not have an arranged set-up for students with families and a very tiny portion of international graduate student population come to Istanbul with their families, the university housing, other units and the International Community Office try to accommodate the needs of students with family.
 As ICO, we work to develop and provide resources that can be useful for such students.

 Residence becomes relevant when a family member plans to stay in Turkey longer than the amount of time permitted through a visa or passport.
 This is most often from 30 to 90 days.
 If any family member is expected to stay longer than the visa expiration date, residence permit application must be made within the visa length.
 The sooner, the better since residence permit will make the travels overseas easier, allow the individual to open a bank account and perform other administrative procedures more easily.

 Dependent Residence Permits are issued for a maximum length of 2 years each time; however, this length is first contingent upon the residence permit of the benefactor.

 Tips While Making the Application

 Children born in Turkey are allowed 6 months to acquire a residence permit.
-This period is adjusted downwards depending on the length of benefactor’s residence permit.
-However, if the benefactor’s residence permit is valid longer, the maximum amount of time allowed until a residence permit application is made on behalf of the newborn is still 6 months.
+This period is adjusted downwards depending on the length of the benefactor’s residence permit.
+However, even if the benefactor’s residence permit is valid longer, the maximum amount of time allowed until a residence permit application is made on behalf of the newborn is still 6 months.